animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 **Silent recovery failures:**

-The recovery extension caught exceptions during resume and returned successfully -- silently swallowing errors.
+The recovery extension caught exceptions during resume and returned successfully, silently swallowing errors.
 The persistence middleware overwrote restored operation outputs with input data during the resume path, undoing the point of checkpointing.
 Both required reading the code paths carefully and writing tests for the failure scenarios.

 SonarCloud earned its keep.
 It is also not enough.
 The badge is not a substitute for reading your own code.